How to file for a divorce in the UK

 Where possible, make sure your partner agrees before you apply for a divorce.
 If they don't agree and aren't willing to cooperate, it can slow down proceedings.

-Use the reflection period to sort out your financial and children arrangements. amicable have lots of services to help you with this.
+Use the reflection period to sort out your financial and children's arrangements. amicable has lots of services to help you with this.

 Did you know you/your ex can still make a financial claim in the future even though you’re divorced?
 Decide if you want to make your financial split legally binding through a consent order.
 A consent order will put an end to any future claims.